jasonbrianhall/wizardscastle/WIKI.md

         nmake

 5. I have not tried to build the CLI version in Windows because mingw works great and my environment is Fedora based.
+6. The MSVC version has a severe limitation with constant character types whereas GCC doesn't; hence the simplified ASCII Art.

 To build the MS-DOS CLI version (in Linux)
 1. Naviage to the 'c/' dir